mfkiwl/openCologne-PCIE/README.md

 It aims to complement _openPCIE RootComplex_ with a layered EndPoint that's portable to other FPGA families, and even to [OpenROAD](https://github.com/The-OpenROAD-Project) ASICs, leaving only the PHY in the hard-macro (HM) domain.
 This is the only soft PCIE protocol stack in opensource at the moment.

-Our PCIE EP core comes with unique **HW/SW co-sim** and two **PCIE cards for GateMate**.
+Our PCIE EP core comes with unique **Verification IP (VIP)** and two **PCIE cards for GateMate**.
 The new boards can host all three GateMate variants: A1, A2, A4 and are plug-and-play compatible with the vast assortment of 3rd-party carriers, including our opensource [PCIE Backplane](https://github.com/chili-chips-ba/openPCIE/tree/main/1.pcb/openpci2-backplane).

 The project aims for integration with LiteX, by expanding [LitePCIE](https://github.com/enjoy-digital/litepcie) portfolio, thus creating a strong foundation for the complete, end-to-end, community maintained _openCompute_ PCIE ecosystem.